Pension Service legal notice

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Missing or incorrect legal notice information can lead to costly cease-and-desist orders and fines of up to 50,000 euros.
+Missing or incorrect legal notice details can lead to costly cease-and-desist letters and fines of up to €50,000.

 Who is subject to the legal notice requirement?

-* For legal entities (e.g. GmbH, AG): the legal form and the name of the authorised representative (e.g. managing director).
+• For legal entities (e.g. GmbH, AG): the legal form and the name of the authorised representative (e.g. managing director).

-* If available: Commercial register, association register, partnership register or cooperative register and the corresponding registration number.
+• If available: commercial register, association register, partnership register or cooperative register, and the corresponding registration number.

 The legal basis: From TMG to DDG

-Legal consequences: Abmahnungen
+Legal consequences: cease-and-desist letters

-Further consequences: Loss of reputation and lack of trust
+Further consequences: loss of reputation and lack of trust

 FAQ